 It can be easy for a designer to focus energy on the form of a design element only to sacrifice its utility.
 This often results from ignoring the reasoning behind standard design elements.
 These elements are standard because they allow the user to intuitively interact with every element of the webpage.

 When innovations do not match any of the standard elements, the user becomes confused.
 Confusion leads to frustration, which may cause the user to leave the webpage entirely.

-Many webpages will set a standard font size that is too small for people over 40 to read easily.
+Many web pages will set a standard font size that is too small for people over 40 to read easily.
 These individuals will struggle to read your content.
-Another problem of setting a standard font is that it can disable the user’s ability to resize the font using their browser.
+Another problem with setting a standard font is that it can disable the user’s ability to resize the font using their browser.
 If the designer doesn’t account for that and sets different standard options, a website can become inaccessible.

 The most important aspect of any webpage is navigation.
 Unintuitive navigation can ruin a user’s experience faster than any other problem.
 Although the standard labels may seem uninteresting, they allow for easy navigation between elements.
 Unclear navigation will ruin a page faster than any other element